Phytophthora infestans: Environmental conditions

 The Beaumont and Smith periods have traditionally been used by growers in the United Kingdom, with different criteria developed by growers in other regions.
 The Smith period has been the preferred system used in the UK since its introduction in the 1970s.

 Based on these conditions and other factors, several tools have been developed to help growers manage the disease and plan fungicide applications.
-Often these are deployed as part of Decision support systems accessible through web sites or smart phones.
+Often these are deployed as part of decision support systems accessible through web sites or smart phones.

 Several studies have attempted to develop systems for real-time detection via flow cytometry or microscopy of airborne sporangia collected in air samplers.
-Whilst these methods show potential to allow detection of sporangia in advance of occurrence of detectable disease symptoms on plants, and would thus be useful in enhancing existing Decision support systems, none have been commercially deployed to date.
+Whilst these methods show potential to allow detection of sporangia in advance of occurrence of detectable disease symptoms on plants, and would thus be useful in enhancing existing decision support systems, none have been commercially deployed to date.

 Use of fungicides

-Fungicides for the control of potato blight are normally only used in a preventative manner, optionally in conjunction with disease forecasting.
+Fungicides for the control of potato blight are normally used only in a preventative manner, optionally in conjunction with disease forecasting.
 In susceptible varieties, sometimes fungicide applications may be needed weekly.
 An early spray is most effective.
 The choice of fungicide can depend on the nature of local strains of P. infestans.
 Metalaxyl is a fungicide that was marketed for use against P. infestans, but suffered serious resistance issues when used on its own.
 In some regions of the world during the 1980s and 1990s, most strains of P. infestans became resistant to metalaxyl, but in subsequent years many populations shifted back to sensitivity.
 To reduce the occurrence of resistance, it is strongly advised to use single-target fungicides such as metalaxyl along with carbamate compounds.
 A combination of other compounds are recommended for managing metalaxyl-resistant strains.
 These include mandipropamid, chlorothalonil, fluazinam, triphenyltin, mancozeb, and others.
 In the United States, the Environmental Protection Agency has approved oxathiapiprolin for use against late blight.
 In African smallholder production fungicide application can be necessary up to once every three days.